atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 ## 5. Configure a docker build

 This project contains a GitHub Actions workflow to build your Dockerfile.
-Click on the Actions tab in the forked repo and confirm that the workflow is enabled
+Click on the Actions tab in the forked repo and confirm that the workflow should be enabled by clicking the green button with the text "I understand my workflows, go ahead and enable them".

 <figure style="text-align: center;">
   <img alt="Image Digest" src="../img/ratchet/EnableWorkflows.png" width="90%" style="text-align:center;"/>